timothyaya/FCM_test_android/README.md

    6.6 android.gradle_dependencies = com.google.firebase:firebase-messaging:24.1.1, com.google.code.gson:gson:2.8.9, com.google.firebase:firebase-analytics
        For firebase-messaging and gson, refer to the official repositories for the latest versions. analytics can be left blank if unused.

+   ### don't use services if lib/ is set in buildozer, because it will sometimes causes app crash
    6.7 Set services = Myservice:python_notification_handler.py

 At this point, the setup should be complete.
 You can now go to Firebase to create and test a message notification.
 The contents of python_notification_handler.py and the Cloud Functions setup will be provided later.